 In any case it is very important that walkers are equipped with appropriate clothing, guide-books, and ordnance survey maps as some of the paths are not always so visible to walkers unfamiliar with the terrain.
 Another option is to drive to the nearby village of Trawsfynydd, situated on lake Trawsfynydd.
 Several interesting walks of varying length are possible here using a series of guides written by Angela Morgan available from our local paper shop.
 Other walks in the valley and vicinity are possible to suit various needs and we will be pleased to discuss possible itineraries with you.
 Our campsite is also an ideal base for Duke of Edinburgh's Award expeditioners, the Scouts, the Guides and other youth groups.
 We have a discount for participants in large group activities so please ask.

 There are a number of options that present themselves.
-You may try your hand in the river Eden that runs through our farm where salmon and trout (Wild Brown Trout) are present at certain points of the year.
+You may try your hand in the river Eden that runs through our farm where salmon and trout (Wild Brown Trout) are present at certain times of the year.

 Sea angling on the coast at Barmouth is available depending on various types of trip available according to the season.
 In summer you can hope for good Tope and Thornbacks.
 There are many charter boats that operate along the Barmouth coast.
-One of which is run by Mike at Barmouth (01341 281398) and he offers trips from 2 hours to a full day and will supply all the rods and bait.

 Bird watching and Nature Reserve